markshannon/pep622-critique/README.md

 1. Do nothing.
 Guaranteed bug-free and zero maintenance cost.
 Probably the best option, in my opinion.
 2. Implement `__contains__` on `type`, allows `isinstance(x, str)` to be written as `x in str`.
 Improves readability in code involving `isinstance` tests, but may allow some errors to pass silently.
 3. Add a `isa` or simliar instance check operator, to avoid confusion with overloading `in`.
-4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s.
+4. Implement a "switch" statement, which is just syntactic sugar for a chain of `elif`s where all the tests apply to the same variable.
-5. Implement more powerful unpacking syntax, for example zero-or-one matches, or named matches.
+5. Implement more powerful unpacking syntax.
+For example, zero-or-one matches, named matches, or allowing classes to define their own unpacking.

 See [Possible switch statement](./switch.md) for a hypothetical switch statement.
 Note that the suggested syntax is just for comparison; there are many alternatives.
 See [PEP 3103](https://www.python.org/dev/peps/pep-3103/).